 The Frick Collection

-Artstor has partnered with The Frick Collection to share 490 images of paintings, decorative arts, and sculpture from the museum's permanent collection.
-The Frick Collection houses more than 1,100 works from the Renaissance to the late 19th century, with notable strengths in Old Master paintings, Renaissance bronzes, Limoges enamels, Chinese porcelain, and French 18th century furniture.
-The museum's holdings include masterworks by artists such as Holbein, Titian, El Greco, Bellini, Rembrandt, Vermeer, Velazquez, and Fragonard.
+The Frick Collection houses exceptional works from the Renaissance to the late 19th century, with notable strengths in Old Master paintings, Renaissance bronzes, Limoges enamels, Chinese porcelain, and French 18th century furniture.
+The museum’s holdings include masterworks by artists such as Holbein, Titian, El Greco, Bellini, Rembrandt, Vermeer, Velazquez, and Fragonard.